ArduPilot/ardupilot_wiki/common/source/docs/common-dshot-escs.rst

 On Plane, all other motors use Normal (PWM) protocol.
 However, in Plane, any motor, like the traditional fixed wing's main motor or Dual Motor Tailsitters (SERVOx_FUNCTION = 70 throttle, 73 throttle left and / or 74 throttle right), can be changed to a protocol other than PWM using the :ref:`SERVO_BLH_MASK<SERVO_BLH_MASK>` parameter to specify the output number of the motor together with the :ref:`SERVO_BLH_OTYPE<SERVO_BLH_OTYPE>` parameter to select the protocol of these motors independently of that selected for the copter function motors.
 [/site]

-.. note:: All mask-based configuration can only be changed at a PWM group level, please consult the documentation for your flight controller to ascertain which outputs are on different groups.
+.. note:: All mask-based configuration can only be changed at a PWM group level, please consult the documentation for your autopilot to ascertain which outputs are on different groups.
 See :ref:`Mixing ESC Protocols <dshot-mixing-escs>` section below.

 .. warning:: Be sure your ESC can support the configuration you select for it.
 Damage can occur otherwise.
 This includes frame rates discussed below.
 Also be careful when switching between digital and analogue output types without re-calibrating ESCs as this can lead to uncommanded motor output.